CDL Skills Test: Straight Line Backing Maneuver

 Is straight line backing hard for the utility truck CDL test?

 While it’s considered one of the more basic maneuvers, straight line backing is a common point of failure because it requires a high degree of precision and finesse.
 The primary challenges are oversteering and not making corrections quickly enough.
-Consistent practice is the key to making it feel easy and repeatable.
+Consistent practice is the key to making it feel natural and repeatable.

 What kind of CDL is typically needed for a journeyman electrician operating a bucket truck?